inmation/WebStudio-docs/webstudio/widgets/editor/README.md

 ### onContentChange

-In case `onContentChange` is defined this will be executed every time the textual content of the widget is updated.
+In case `onContentChange` is defined this will be invoked every time the textual content of the widget is updated.
 Can be used together with the `send` action pipeline to send the content to an other widget.

 ```json
 {